katcipis/katcipis.github.io/_drafts/restless-restfull.md

 worse for the sake of being RESTful.

-Another problem that I observe is how much time we spend discussing REST and not studying other architectures for distributed systems.
+Another problem that I observe is how much time we spend discussing REST and not studying other architectural styles for distributed systems.
 The REST dissertations lays down a way to compare architectural styles and provide incentives on thinking on your problem and defining your own set of architectural constraints.